EpistemikPython/gncAnalysis/README.md

 # gnucash
-My code to access my gnucash application using the python bindings
+access my gnucash application using the python bindings